New York City Police Department corruption and misconduct: Anti-war protests

 Activists in New York City participated in a global day of protests against the impending U.S. invasion of Iraq.
-In court the NYPD opposed efforts by activists to organize a march, convincing a judge that activists should only hold a stationary demonstration.
+In court, the NYPD opposed efforts by activists to organize a march, convincing a judge that activists should only hold a stationary demonstration.
 The day of the demonstration, police used horse-mounted officers, who charged at protesters, injuring some activists; used barricades to restrict protesters' access to the demonstration site and to trap activists during the demonstration; conducted widespread searches without a warrant; and detained some activists for many hours in vans without access to bathrooms or food.

 2004 Republican National Convention

 During the 2004 Republican National Convention, many peaceful protesters were arrested at Madison Square Garden, where the convention was held.
 Over the course of several days, mass arrests by the NYPD netted over 400 people.
 The use of flexible, plastic orange netting to "divide and conquer protestors," including pedestrians, according to The New York Times.
 Mayor Michael Bloomberg told The New York Times that if the NYPD engaged in the false arrests of activists, then there was a way to deal with the false arrests after the fact.
 "You can't arrest 1,800 people without having somebody in the middle who shouldn't have been arrested," Mayor Bloomberg said of the number of arrests made during the 2004 Republican National Convention, adding, "That's what the courts are there to find out afterwards."

 Among other actions causing controversy toward the NYPD, a thousand people were detained under conditions, including overcrowding, dirtiness, and contamination of oil and asbestos, described as unfit for detention.
 People also reported having suffered from smell, bad ventilation, and chemical burns and rashes The New York Times has also reported on two occasions that the police videotaped, infiltrated, and acted as agents provocateurs during the protests, and that officers traveled as far away as Europe beforehand to surveil on people there who planned to protest at the RNC.

 The NYPD procured and has deployed Long Range Acoustic Device (LRAD), also known as a sound cannon, as a non-lethal, crowd-controlling military weapon that can cause injury and is intended to disrupt protests.
-Two LRAD units were purchased in 2004 at the cost of $35,000.
+Two LRAD units were purchased in 2004 at a cost of $35,000.
 An LRAD was at protests of the 2004 Republican National Convention in New York City but not used.